royalbhati/temp/_posts/2017-04-06-welcome-to-jekyll.markdown

 layout: post
 title: "What is One Hot Encoding!"
 date: 2017-04-06 13:32:20 +0300
-description: You’ll find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
+description:In Data Science One hot encoding basically transforms categorical features to a format that works better with machine learning algorithms . # Add post description (optional)
 img:  # Add image post (optional)
 ---
-YIf you are a Machine Learning or a Deep Learning Enthusiast you might have been reading or hearing this term **One Hot Encoding** a lot.
+If you are a Machine Learning or a Deep Learning Enthusiast you might have been reading or hearing this term **One Hot Encoding** a lot.

 So what exactly this thing is ?